-Firstly, start by making a list of features which you’d consider as ‘must haves’, these are going to be the absolute essentials that you can’t live without, for example the location, commutes to work or schools, number of rooms, access to public transport, a secure garden, a dog friendly landlord.
+Start by making a list of features which you'd consider as 'must haves', these are going to be the absolute essentials that you can't live without, for example, the location, commutes to work or schools, number of rooms, access to public transport, a secure garden, a dog-friendly landlord.

-Then think about the ‘would likes’, these are the things you’d prefer, but if push came to shove, you’d compromise on.
-Such as parking, yes you’d ideally like a drive or garage but if the property was perfect in all other aspects, would you consider parking on road, or would you prefer to compromise on the kitchen or garden?
+Then think about the 'would likes', these are the things you'd prefer but you would compromise on if you had to.
+Such as parking, yes, you'd ideally like a drive or garage, but if the property was perfect in all other aspects, would you consider parking on the road, or would you prefer to compromise on the kitchen or garden?

-Once you’ve put your lists together, it’s time to think about the questions you may forget to ask.
+Once you've put your lists together, it's time to consider the questions you may forget to ask.
 Here goes;

-If you’re in a flat, there could be common areas, such as kitchens, gardens, courtyards or hallways.
-If you’re in a shared house this is even more important.
-We’ve all heard those stories of housemates who make Monica from Friends look like a slob, cleaning everything that doesn’t move, or hoovering until 3am in the morning or perhaps the opposite and housemates who simply have no interest in hygiene.
-Understanding who is responsible for what, and when is key to handling any future conversations you may have with your housemates.
-We’re sure it’ll be fine, but it’s always a good idea to be prepared.
+If you're in a flat, there could be common areas, such as kitchens, gardens, courtyards or hallways.
+If you're in a shared house, this is even more important.
+We've all heard those stories of housemates who make Monica from Friends look like a slob, cleaning everything that doesn't move, or hoovering until 3 a.m. or perhaps the opposite; housemates who simply have no interest in hygiene.
+Understanding who is responsible for what and when is key to handling any future conversations with your housemates.
+It's also important to protect your possessions.

-If you’re in a house or a ground floor flat, you might also have a garden to enjoy.
-However, it’s worth asking whose responsibility these areas are to maintain and whether the upkeep will cost you any extra money.
-Does your tenancy agreement commit you to maintaining the garden, by cutting the grass, the plants and how frequently (or perhaps your landlord simply asks you to allow a gardener to attend) either way, you need to know what’s what.
+If you're in a house or a ground floor flat, you might also have a garden to enjoy.
+However, it's worth asking whose responsibility these areas are to maintain and whether the upkeep will cost you any extra money.
+Does your tenancy agreement commit you to maintain the garden by cutting the grass and the plants and how frequently (or perhaps your landlord simply asks you to allow a gardener to attend), either way, you need to know what's what.